 Many of the courses at different levels emphasize the same skills and even some of the same topics.
 The difference is the higher level of sophistication in upper level courses.
 It probably wouldn't be wise to take a 400-level course immediately after taking PHIL-P 105 and PHIL-P 250, for instance.
 One would first want to take some courses that address central philosophical topics and emphasize philosophical writing.

-300-level courses are the core courses for the department's major and minor programs.
-They focus on various topics (metaphysics, philosophy of mind, aesthetics, ethics, philosophy of language) or on particular historical periods or philosophers.
+300-level courses are the core courses for the Philosphy major.
+These classes focus on various topics (metaphysics, philosophy of mind, aesthetics, ethics, philosophy of language) or on particular historical periods or philosophers.
 Most of a philosophy major's electives are taken at this level, providing an opportunity to explore and follow your interests.
 These courses emphasize student engagement with the course topics through critical papers.

 400-level courses are small seminars that address more advanced topics or problems.
 They are intended to provide a capstone experience in which you work closely with a faculty member, developing a significant piece of philosophical writing over the course of the semester.
 All majors are required to take at least one 400-level course, but many students take more than one.